 We said: Shawarma refers to a style of Arab meat preparation.
 It is often lamb, chicken, beef, or a mix that is grilled on a spit.
 Coming near you!

 2023 update: Love a chart that shows strong upward growth.
 Google Trends data for shawarma is interesting, especially seeing how it is so popular in Michigan.
-Likely due to the large population of people who have relocated from Middle Eastern countries to the Detroit area.
-There are several national shawarma restaurant brands we have our eyes on including The Halal Guys, which has a location in Aurora not far from FDR’s office.
+This is likely due to the large population of people who have relocated from Middle Eastern countries to the Detroit area.
+There are several national shawarma restaurant brands we have our eyes on including The Halal Guys, which has a location in Aurora, Colorado, not far from FDR’s office.

 Prediction: Elegant Retro 1960s Cuisine

-We also need to take this opportunity to pat ourselves on the back.
+We also need to take this opportunity to pat ourselves on the back for nailing this trend prediction.
 According to Google Trends’ Year In Search Report, “Beef Stroganoff recipe” was the most searched-for recipe in 2017.
 See the full Google report here.

 Snack Trends Then And Now